Self-Hosting Guide

 Docker Setup

 The fastest way to get StaticBackend running.
-Everything included.
+Everything is included.

 Requirements